Egyptian Constitution of 2012: General content

 Article 50 preserves the right to assembly but requires "notification" of such gatherings.
 The constitution calls for freedom from discrimination, but does not specify whether women or religious minorities are protected.
 A provision on women's equality was left out to avoid a dispute after ultraconservatives insisted that women's equality should be qualified by compliance with religious laws.
 One article that passed pertains to arbitrary arrest and detention rights.
 The article says that no person may be "arrested, searched, incarcerated, deprived of freedom in any way and/or confined" unless it is ordered by a "competent judge".
 Another article stipulates that anyone jailed must be told why in writing within 12 hours, and the case must go to investigators within 24 hours.
 Detainees cannot be interrogated without their attorney or one appointed to them being present, the article also states.
 Phone conversations, electronic correspondence and other communication cannot be listened to without a warrant.

 The new constitution limits the President to two four-year terms, marking a clear shift away from the era of Mubarak, who ruled for 30 years.
 But other checks on presidential power remain ill-defined.
 The defense minister may be chosen from the military's officers.
-Insulating the armed forces from parliamentary oversight, a special council that includes military officers that oversees military affairs and the defense budget.
+Insulating the armed forces from parliamentary oversight, a special council that includes military officers oversees military affairs and the defense budget.
 Mr. Ali of the International Institute for Democratic and Electoral Assistance noted that another article in the document calls for the election of local councils in each province but keeps all the power in the hands of federally appointed governors.
 And even though Egypt's pervasive public corruption was a major complaint by those who forced Hosni Mubarak from power, the assembly declined to borrow any international models to promote transparency, Ali said.
 "There won't be a huge improvement in the way government works and the way services are delivered, and that is a setback for democracy."